MossValley/hangman/README.md

 * If opting to load game will load last saved game
 * Can exit game by typing 'exit'
 * Game will keep track of guesses and show which letters guessed - won't count letters already guessed again
-* If guesses remaining becomes zero will inform player of loss and show anwer
+* If guesses remaining becomes zero will inform player of loss and show answer

 **Extra features to add?**
 * Drawing an actual stick man for incorrect guesses